donaldRwilliams/GGMncv/README.md

 partial correlations.
 However, **GGMncv** does included the so-called variable inclusion “probability” for each relation (see p 1523 in Bunea et al. 2011; and Figure 6.7 in Hastie, Tibshirani, and Wainwright 2015).
-These are computed using a non-paramametric boostrap strategy.
+These are computed using a non-parametric bootstrap strategy.

 ### Variable Inclusion “Probability”